lezginaksoy/ilovetea/README.md

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

+## Test
+// For unit tests
+npm run test
+// Run a unit test for a -specific- file pattern npm run test:watch -- coffees.service

+// For unit tests + collecting testing coverage npm run test:cov

+// For e2e tests
+npm run test:e2e

 ## Stay in touch
 - Website - [https://nestjs.com](https://nestjs.com/)

 ## License

 Nest is [MIT licensed](LICENSE).

+## TEST
+Unit Tests
+For unit tests In NestJS, it’s a common practice to keep the spec files in the same folder as the application source code files that they test.

+Each controller, provider, service, etc. should have its own dedicated test file.
+The test file extension must be (dot).spec.ts (this is so that integrated test tooling can identify it as a test file with test suites).

+End-to-End (e2e) Tests
+For e2e tests, these files are typically located in a dedicated `test` directory by default. e2e tests are typically grouped into separate files by the feature or functionality that they test.
+The file extension must be (dot).e2e-spec.ts.

+How are they different?
+While unit tests focus on individual classes and functions…

+e2e tests are great for high-level validation of the entire system. e2e testing covers the interaction of classes and modules at a more aggregate level -- closer to the kind of interaction that end-users will have with the production system.